Divyank Turakhia

 Divyank Turakhia (born January 29, 1982) is an Indian-born computer-programmer, businessman, billionaire, serial entrepreneur, and investor.
-His net worth is estimated at $1.76 billion (as of Sept 2017).
+His net worth is estimated at $3.46 billion (as of Sept 2025).
 He founded Media.net, which he sold in 2016 to a Chinese consortium for $900 million, the third-largest ever ad-tech deal.

 Early life and education

 Divyank Turakhia, was born on Jan 29, 1982 in India.
-He was interested in coding from young age.
+He was interested in coding from a young age.

 Divyank started coding at the age of eight.
 He received his early education from Arya Vidya Mandir in Bandra, Mumbai and later graduated from Narsee Monjee College of Commerce and Economics (University of Mumbai).